voytech/tabulate/README.md

 ### `TabulationTemplate` and table export operations.

 `TabulationTemplate` is an entry point facility.
 It orchestrates all table export operations:
-- instantiates result object and 3rd party underlying APIs,
+- It instantiates result provider and 3rd party underlying APIs,
-- requests data records one by one and delegates context rendering to table operations implementors.
+- It requests data records one by one and delegates context rendering to table operations implementors.
-- finalizes operations (e.g. flushing output stream)
+- It finalizes operations (e.g. flushing output stream)

 Template is also responsible for resolving export operations implementors.
 For this purpose it uses invocation argument - `TabulationFormat`.
-TabulationFormat allows to define output file type as well as export operation implementor of your choice (You may want to export with apache POI or FastExcel).
+TabulationFormat allows to define output file type as well as export operation implementor of your choice (You may want to export to excel with apache POI or FastExcel).
 Usually you do not need to provide `TabulationFormat` instance explicitly as it can be inferred from output file extension.

 ### Table DSL API.

-Kotlin type-safe DSL helps a lot with describing target table structure.
+Kotlin type-safe DSL helps a lot with describing table structure.
-It makes it look very concise and readable.
-Maintaining table definition becomes much easier due to type-safety given by Kotlin DSL.
+It helps source code to become more concise and readable.
+Maintaining table definition becomes much easier due to DSL type-safety.
 At coding time, your IDE will make use of it by offering completion hints - this elevates developer experience, as almost zero documentation is required to start.

 DSL functions take lambda receivers as arguments.
-This allows nested DSL APIs with lexical scoping restrictions + calling accessible functions which can be powerful.
-Look at below example - using 'forEach' in inner 'rows' API:
+This allows to nest DSL APIs and invoke other methods accessible in scope, which can be quite powerful.
+Take a look at following example:
 ```kotlin
     val additionalProducts = ...
     tabulate {